Growth of “Athleisure”

 Rise of Yoga Culture

-Fashion searches for yoga clothing have grown in 2020, and sales of yoga-related products at Lyst have risen 42%.
+Fashion searches for yoga clothing grew in 2020, and sales of yoga-related products at Lyst have risen 42%.
 Athletic wear customers are opting for more color in their yoga products as well.
 People are beginning to ditch traditional grey yoga clothing for pastel colors such as baby pink, light blue, and beige.
 Demand for pastel colors has extended beyond yoga clothing and into the larger athletic apparel industry as traditional black and white colors are being dumped.

 Increased Demand for Sustainably Sourced Apparel